hjoo5/gap_eul/README.md

 ## Goals
 - [ ] Built in multi cursor support.
 - [ ] Multi cursor should be comparable to Atom.
 - [ ] Develop SIMPLE with SIMPLE!!!
-I've used Suplemon for a long time as my main
 - [ ] Syntax highlighting with Text Mate themes

 ## Description